FubuBy/agents-guide/commands/jira-task.md

 ## Step 3 — Planning

-Goal: produce `02-plan.md` — a concrete implementation plan grounded in this codebase **and the project's own rules** (read in Step 0.5).
+Goal: produce `02-plan.md` — a concrete implementation plan grounded in this codebase and the project's own conventions.

 Fill the sections that apply; mark the rest `n/a` (don't silently skip).